 The events of 1220 were orchestrated to relaunch the cult of Becket and ensured that Canterbury became the principal pilgrimage destination in England and one of the major pilgrimage sites within Europe.

 Thomas Becket gave his last sermon at Southwark Cathedral, then set off for Canterbury on the Pilgrim's Way

-There will be time for worship together lead by the Dean.
+There will be also be a time for worship together lead by the Dean.

-The cost is £100.00 per person for the 8 day walk or £15.00 per day where you can choose what days to join us.
+The cost is £100.00 per person for the 8 day walk or £15.00 per day - you can choose which days to join us.

-We will also provide snacks during the day and water refills, support vehicles including a lift to train stations with first aider and guides to help us keep to the route.
+We will provide snacks during the day and water refills, support vehicles with First Aider and guides to help us keep to the route.

 Lunch options in pubs etc and toilet stops have been identified for each of the days and a break down will be given to participants nearer the time.

 We have reserved some accommodation at Aylesford Priory between Monday and Thursday and can provide transport from the route to the Priory.
 We have also reserved some accommodation in Canterbury Cathedral Lodge from Thursday to Saturday.
 However, you will need to book and pay for your accommodation independently and rooms are reserved on a first come, first served basis.
 For help with this please contact Kate Dean at the details below.